 |AFS915S3||60-mm wire loop||100 pF||899|

 |AFS915S3||30-mm direct from|

-We split the output of our A3014MT and mixed both parts with our 868 MHz A3014SO.
-One part we passed directly to the mixer, the other part we passed through an AFS915S3 SAW filter.
-We measured the phase difference between the two IF signals on our oscilloscope.
-This phase difference is the same as the difference between the RF signals.
-We replaced the SAW filter with a wire link as a control experiment, and saw no significant change in phase with frequency.
+We split the output of our A3014MT and mix both parts with our 868 MHz A3014SO.
+One part we pass directly to the mixer, the other part we pass through an AFS915S3 SAW filter.
+We measure the phase difference between the two IF signals on our oscilloscope.
+This phase difference is the same as the phaser difference between the RF signals.
+We replace the SAW filter with a wire link as a control experiment, and see no significant change in phase with frequency.
 For a photograph of our apparatus, see here.
-We obtained the plot below for a selection of SAW filters.
-The wire graph is our control, in which we measured the phase shift of a wire link.
+We obtain the plot below for a selection of SAW filters.
+The wire graph is our control, in which we measure the phase shift of a wire link.

 Because the AFS915S3 is in location L2, we expect the amplifier and tracks introduce a phase shift of −20°.
 The AFS915S3 will oscillate when it introduces a phase shift of +20°.
 Looking at our plot, we see that a +20° phase shift occurs at 910 MHz.
 Looking at our table, we see that the AFS915S3 oscillates at 910 MHz with 0-Ω coupling.
 If we add a 10-nH inductor in series with the AFS915S3 input, the amplifier, tracks, and inductor introduce a phase shift of −80°.
 The AFS915S3 will oscillate when it introduces a phase shift of +80°.
 According to our plot, this occurs at around 902 MHz.
 We observe 900 MHz.
 With a 1-pF capacitor in series with the SAW filter input, we expect the amplifier, tracks, and capacitor to introduce a +40° phase shift, so that the AFS915S3 would oscillate at around 917 MHz.
 We observe 911 MHz.